grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 The following commands interact with Grafana Mimir Alertmanager configuration and alert template files.

+> **Note:** The Mimir Alertmanager exposes the configuration API based on the path that you set via the `-server.path-prefix` flag; it does not use the path of the `-http.alertmanager-http-prefix` flag.
+> If you run Mimir with the default configuration (`-server.path-prefix`, where the default value is `/`), then only set the hostname for the `--address` flag of the `mimirtool` command; do not set a path-specific address.
+For example, `/` is correct, and `/alertmanager` is incorrect.

 #### Get Alertmanager configuration

 The following command shows the current Alertmanager configuration.